Lildeebo2002/transifex-delivery/CODE_OF_CONDUCT.md

 further defined and clarified by project maintainers.

 ## Enforcement
+{Temp till further notice Gavin anderson and Craig Wright will be suspended and blocked from joining per my requested permission untill legal vattles and or terminated perminatly if found yonbs in fraud of my statoshi bakomoto assets snd life problem's please sll pray fir fhis vad deal }
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at support@transifex.com.
 All complaints will be reviewed and investigated and will result in a response that